zstoebs/Daily-Coding-Problem/January 2020/README.md

 - 1/9/2020: Given an array of numbers N and an integer k, your task is to split N into k partitions such that the maximum sum of any partition is minimized.
 Return this sum.

+- 1/18/2020: Create an algorithm to turn an ordinary fraction a / b, where a < b, into an Egyptian fraction.